-“under no circumstances should children be released, even to proceed home on school buses, because of the danger of landslips or floods that could seriously affect their safety.
+“Under no circumstances should children be released, even to proceed home on school buses, because of the danger of landslides or floods that could seriously affect their safety.
 In these circumstances, Principals should only release children directly into the care of their parents or designated responsible adult.”

 Before school hours:

 Parents should use radio or television (or consult the EDB, ESF and/or Bradbury websites) to receive announcements on the closure of schools.
 Bradbury School will also attempt to send a text message out to parents to confirm school closure.

 If Typhoon Signal Pre-8 or Signal 8 or above is raised prior to school hours, all schools will close.